microsoft/Sentinel/data lake/notebooks/PasswordSpray/README.md

 # 🔐 Password Spray Detection – End-to-End Pipeline

-This folder contains a suite of Spark notebooks that implement a **modular, cost-efficient pipeline** for detecting password spray attacks in Azure AD `SigninLogs`.
+This folder contains a suite of Spark notebooks that implement a **modular, cost-efficient pipeline** for detecting password spray attacks in Microsoft Entra AD `SigninLogs`.

 ---